sarahciston/shequalifies/posts/field1-cowriting.md

 [Compasses]: http://sync.abue.io/issues/190705ap_sync2_27_compasses.pdf
 ![compasses1](https://cdn.glitch.com/eaa18b38-3765-4c0b-8304-2af139b6b542%2FParrish-Compasses1.png?v=1597783585780)

 Gertrude Stein (2014, 1914): accretion, writing that works like machine writing before machine writing, other kinds of thinking/knowledge/processing, reads like im2txt caption/computer vision ID, process of accretion toward meaning that happens in the reader/recipient is pattern finding whether machine/human (this distinction is sketchy but important to some theorists?)
 But there are patterns and recombinatorics even in instinctive processes: "Act so that there is no use in a center.
 A wide action is not a width" (Stein 2014, 1914, 63).
 And then later, "A willow and no window, a wide place stranger, a wideness makes an active center" (Stein 2014, 1914, 75).
-As Calvino (1987) argues, the author 'I' is a writing machine, constructed with the writing, "the product and the instrument of the writing process" (15).
+As Calvino (1987) argues, the author 'I' is a writing machine, constructed with the writing; she is "the product and the instrument of the writing process" (15). _read some of my screens re-written by gpt-2 into it?_

 **additionally, corporate projects like Mozilla Common Voice or GPT-2/3 et al?**